swcarpentry/training-course/_submissions/round-05/3/2013-06-26-screencast-proposal-how-to-visualize-periodic-crystals-using-vmd.md

 ---
 This is a task that took me a while to figure out that it was possible (the main hurdle) and then how to do it.
 [VMD][1] is a molecular visualization software package.

-Basically, I&#8217;ll need to demonstrate how to load your data, how to input the periodic constraints, how to set periodic boundary conditions, and how to execute a high-quality render of the result.
+Basically, I'll need to demonstrate how to load your data, how to input the periodic constraints, how to set periodic boundary conditions, and how to execute a high-quality render of the result.

  [1]: www.ks.uiuc.edu/Research/vmd/‎